alexmaco/json_stream/README.md

 ## In development

-Still under development, API changes can happen before 1.0
+Still under development, API changes can happen before 1.0, and optimizations still need to be done